acgeospatial/awesome-earthobservation-code/README.md

 ## Interesting Non EO parts Python

 This bit could potentially become the most valuable resource.
 Lets not ignore other sectors/industries/data science, instead lets embrace it and learn from all that other amazing stuff!
+This my prelude to saying we are earth data scientists

 - [realtime covid19 graphs in USA](https://github.com/k-sys/covid-19) - A collection of work related to COVID-19
 - [Deep learning with Python notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks) - Jupyter notebooks for the code samples of the book "Deep Learning with Python"